SaltMeister/bill-sharing-app/README.md

 4)

 # Issues encountered
-  spent a bit too long trying to make a firebase function async, when should have done a simple fix and move on with progress.
+  1) spent a bit too long trying to make a firebase function async, when should have done a simple fix and move on with progress.
+  2) Merge conflicts with Xcode and misaligned file references.

 # Git Commits
 Simon: